Financial-Times/origami/MIGRATION.md

 +const oViewport = require('o-viewport').default;
 ```

+#### Polyfills

+The inbuilt polyfill for `screen.orientation` has been removed. `o-viewport` will infer screen orientation without it, but for more accurate support across browsers add the polyfill to your project using [polyfill.io](https://polyfill.io/v3/url-builder/).

+The in built polyfill for `document.visibilityState` has also been removed.
+It is supported by IE10 and above, so no action is needed.

 ### Migrating from v2 to v3

-v3 removes the `throttle` and `debounce` methods.
-These were later reintroduced, but we recommend [o-utils](https://github.com/Financial-Times/o-utils/) instead.
+v3 removes the `throttle` and `debounce` methods from `o-viewport`.
+We recommend [o-utils](https://github.com/Financial-Times/o-utils/) instead.

 ### Migrating from v1 to v2